Roman Emperor Tiberius: History, Facts & Major Accomplishments

 Tiberius’ problem of finding a successor

-In his final few years on the throne, he had grown very concerned about who to pick as his successor.
+In his final few years on the throne, he had grown very concerned about his pick for successor.
 There was no clear-cut individual who wielded enough claim to be fill the position.
 The choice was between his grand-nephew Gaius Caesar and his grandson Tiberius Gemellus.

 After a careful thought, he chose Gaius Caesar, a rising military commander and one who had the respect of the Roman legions.
 Gaius was the son of Germanicus and Agrippina the Elder, the granddaughter of Augustus.
 Gaius Caesar commonly went by Caligula, a nickname that he had received from the Roman legions.